Where did the ethnic groups in West Africa migrate from?

 Migration in Africa has been of three types: intra-and inter-country (internal) movements of people within the continent; movement from outside into the continent; and movement from the continent outward.

-See also Which is the No 1 university in world?
+See also Which is the most expensive city in the world 2022?

 Why do West Africans migrate?